Mark McHugh: Club

 In his early career, McHugh admitted his club did not have many big games.

 He won the 2017 Donegal Senior Football Championship, scoring the opening point in the first minute of the final.
 It was the first time his club had won the title in 24 years, having been defeated by Glenswilly at the same stage the previous year.

+He has also played as a goalkeeper for his club.

 Inter-county

 Underage

 McHugh did not play at minor level, what with the Leaving Certificate and a broken collar bone.

-He played for Donegal throughout the 2010 Ulster Under-21 Football Championship campaign, a competition which they won and in the final of which McHugh assisted Dermot Molloy in his team's second goal.
+He played for Donegal throughout the 2010 Ulster Under-21 Football Championship campaign, a competition which the team won and in the final of which McHugh assisted Dermot Molloy in his team's second goal.
 He then played in the final of the 2010 All-Ireland Under-21 Football Championship, which Donegal (managed by Jim McGuinness) narrowly lost to Dublin (managed by Jim Gavin), though McHugh scored one point in that match.

 Senior

 Jim McGuinness: 2010–14

-McHugh made his senior Championship debut as a substitute against Down in Ballybofey in 2010.
+McHugh made his senior championship debut as a substitute against Down in Ballybofey in 2010.
 Under Jim McGuinness, his former manager at under-21 level, McHugh was part of the team that won the 2011 Ulster Senior Football Championship, and played in the final against Derry.

-McHugh returned to the Ulster Senior Football Championship Final in 2012 in his third campaign, winning a second Ulster SFC and scoring two points against Down in the final.
+McHugh returned to the Ulster SFC final in 2012 in his third campaign, winning a second Ulster SFC title and scoring 0–2 against Down in the final.
 He was man of the match in the Ulster final.
-He then helped Donegal all the way to the 2012 All-Ireland Senior Football Championship Final, in which he played.
+He then helped Donegal all the way to the 2012 All-Ireland Senior Football Championship final, in which he played.
 Donegal won.
 After that game he said, "The woman I'm going to have to marry is going to have to be very, very good to top this day off for me".
 McHugh sang his wee heart out at the homecoming when he joined in with Rory Gallagher on "Jimmy's Winning Matches".

 McHugh won an All Star and attended the Football Tour of New York.

 McHugh missed Donegal's 2013 National Football League campaign with a pelvis injury.
-He returned for the 2013 Ulster Senior Football Championship but was forced off injured early on the final after a collision with Stephen Gollogly of Monaghan, and was hospitalised as a result.
+He returned for the 2013 Ulster SFC campaign, but was forced off injured early in the final, after a collision with Stephen Gollogly of Monaghan, and was hospitalised as a result.
 He was ruled out for a month with the multiple injuries Gollogly's rough play gave him, including concussion, a perforated eardrum and a quad muscle injury.